[vc_row][vc_column width=”2/3″][vc_column_text]Are you moving to UK? Here are a few things that you should know about the country before moving!

 Before you begin to move overseas, consult professional movers and shipping companies.
 Most of these companies provide relevant information when it comes to shipping household goods to UK and other countries.

 Universal Relocations provides customers with shipping and packing services which allow a smooth transition into your new lives.
 We also guide our clients regarding immigration and custom regulation related to shipping to UK.
 Universal Relocations provides all sort of services when it comes to shipping overseas.
 We guarantee you that our pet shipping and relocation services are the best.

-HM customs & revenue will no longer accept a C3 customs Form for personal effects
+HM Customs & revenue will no longer accept a C3 customs Form for personal effects

-As of the 1st of April 2017, HM customs & revenue will no longer accept a HMC&R C3 customs Form as standard process for the clearance of personal effects for persons transferring residency to the UK from outside the EU.
+As of the 1st of April 2017, HM customs & revenue will no longer accept a HMC&R C3 customs Form as the standard process for the clearance of personal effects for persons transferring residency to the UK from outside the EU.

 An application will now need to be made prior to sailing using the below link to obtain a unique declaration number, which will need to be listed on the bill of lading at the time of sailing.